 The ETP 'Food for Life' will foster a thriving European Food Ecosystem that builds on cultural diversity with consumers and industry working in partnership.
-The Food System of Tomorrow will use nature's resources in a responsible and sustainable manner, and be dynamic, flexible, fully transparent and accessible to all.

-Progress will be made by bridging modern social and natural science and technology approaches to benefit the greater public, making healthy and sustainable food alternatives not only effortless and affordable to all consumers, but also desirable and exciting.
+The Food System of Tomorrow uses nature's resources in a responsible and sustainable manner, is dynamic, flexible, fully transparent and accessible to all.
+Progress is made by bridging modern social and natural science and technology approaches to benefit the greater public making healthy and sustainable food alternatives not only effortless and affordable to all consumers, but also desirable and exciting.